 Special Education Policy

-If your child has a special needs diagnosis, we require that you meet with us so that we can determine if and how we can help meet your child’s needs through our hybrid program.
+If your child has a special needs diagnosis, we expect that you meet with us so that we can determine if and how we can help meet your child’s needs through our hybrid program.
 There is a spot on the application for you to let us know if there is a need, and we will follow up with you to gather more detailed information.
-If your child qualifies for a TSS and would thrive with extra support, we require that an assigned TSS be in place in order for your child to attend our program.
-If there is a lapse in support from the TSS, it is the parents’ responsibility to ensure their child has the necessary accommodations in order for their child to come to school.
-This may mean that you as their parent attend school with them in order to serve as the absent TSS.
 We do expect all parents to champion for the needs and rights of their child(ren).
 It is not in PHA’s purview to acquire outside resources/supports for our students.
 If parents are not willing to provide/gain outside supports that will help their child(ren) to thrive in our program, then PHA has the right to terminate its services.